PRX/Porter/README.md

 # Porter

 Porter is a general-purpose file processing system.
 It is designed to work asynchronously – jobs are sent to Porter from other applications, and the results can be returned to the applications via callbacks.
 It supports a variety of tasks that can be run on the files included in each job.
-Some are generic tasks (such as copying a file to a new location), and some are specific to certiain file types (such as resizing an image, or transcoding an audio file).
+Some are generic tasks (such as copying a file to a new location), and some are specific to certain file types (such as resizing an image, or transcoding an audio file).

 Porter is built on top of [AWS Step Functions](https://aws.amazon.com/step-functions/), as well a number of other AWS services.
 Each job that is sent to Porter for processing corresponds to a single state machine [execution](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-state-machine-executions.html) of the Step Function.
 Each Porter job represents one (and only one) input file, which is considered the job's _source file_.
 Every task that the job definition includes is run against that original source file in parallel.